caps-tum/EtherTime/doc/project/paper.md

 --> Try this: Perhaps using a virtual interface for priorities?
 --> Do we need to establish a different baseline?
 LAN Controlled Power Switch

+### Requirements for a Switch/PDU
+Switch: PTP Peer 2 Peer, Network Priorities
+PDU: Triggered by LAN